Disney Dreamlight Valley: Post-release

 Disney Dreamlight Valley received a positive reception from critics upon its full-release in December 2023.

 Alexandra O'Leary of Game Rant found Disney Dreamlight Valley to be a "great choice for cozy gamers" who want to experience a calm exploration-based game, said while the game is non-linear, the selection of quests remains substantial, and wrote the world and characters represent "Disney at its most immersive level so far."
 Christina Alexander of IGN compared the game to the Animal Crossing series, found enjoyable how the player can interact with their inventory, complimented the outfits available to customize the player's avatar, and described the game as one of the best Disney games released on Nintendo Switch.

 Jack Brassell of Pocket Gamer gave Disney Dreamlight Valley Arcade Edition a score of 4.5/5 stars and described it as an engaging life simulation experience, appreciated the setting, gameplay, and the cosmetics, saying the game offers the "best aspects" of The Sims franchise to iPhone and iPad devices.
 Mikhail Madnani of TouchArcade also reviewed the Apple Arcade version of the game and gave it the score of 4/5 stars, calling it one of the "best additions to the service in a long time", found the gameplay to be relaxing, complimented the absence of in-app purchases, and described the expansion "A Rift in Time" as "pretty amazing so far".

 Disney Dreamlight Valley earned placements in several curated rankings and end-of-year lists following its full release.
 In 2024, Game Rant ranked it 2nd among the "Best Disney Games", while TheGamer also placed it 2nd in their list of the "Best Disney Video Games of All Time".
-It was also included in IGN’s roundup of the "Best Video Games of 2024".
+It was also included in IGNs roundup of the "Best Video Games of 2024".
 In 2025, VG247 featured it in their list of the "Best Apple Arcade Games".
 Pocket Tactics named it one of the "Best iPhone Games for 2025".